The Walrus to the Rescue

 Sadly, it was a fate all too often suffered by RAF pilots.
 During much of World War II, provisions for air-sea rescue were abysmal.
-In the first two years of war, the RAF had twenty-eight ships but no search aircraft.
-During the Battle of Britain, hundreds of pilots died unnecessarily when they ditched in the sea.
+In the first two years of the war, the RAF had twenty-eight ships but no search aircraft.
+During the Battle of Britain, hundreds of pilots died unnecessarily when they ditched into the sea.

 In August 1940, Air Vice Marshal Sir Keith Park, who commanded the fighter group in southeast Britain, actually ordered his flight controllers not to vector pilots over the sea because “too many were getting drowned.”

 The main problem was the lack of decent search aircraft.
 There was just no effective means of looking at all those waves from above and finding a downed pilot.
 Making up the deficit in reconnaissance aircraft with Avro Ansons and Westland Lysanders was no use.
 Their limited range didn’t allow them to carry out patrols of the required time or distance.

 So, there was very little chance of survival if you ditched into the sea.
 Many pilots perished once they hit the water because they were only visible until their parachute folded up into the waves.
 Then, both pilot and parachute sank.
 Only the occasional flier was picked up by a passing destroyer or fishing boat.